greebt01/javascript-modern-js-for-react-devs/assignments.md

 ```

 ## Ex.
 5
-Write a function named: `palindrome` that returns a boolean if a string is a palindrome:
+Write an arrow function named: `palindrome` that returns a boolean if a string is a palindrome:

 Example usage:
 ```